 Wintour, despite his protests and doubts, was sent abroad to find support for this mission, persuaded by Catesby.
 He met with officials of Spain, ironically exiled men from England, in the Spanish Netherlands, who said their plan would receive no support from Spain.
 Wintour was, however, introduced to Guido Fawkes, and the pair returned to England the following month.

-The plan was to use gunpowder beneath the Houses of Parliament during its State Opening to kill James, his wife and two sons, Prince Henry, Prince of Wales, and Prince Charles, Duke of York.
-The senior Bishops of the realm would be there as members of the House of Lords, as would senior judicial figures, and James’ ministers: the explosion would wipe out the rulers of the country.
-At the same time, some of the other conspirators would rally Catholics in the Midlands, to revolt and form a Catholic government, having kidnapped Princess Elizabeth, heir to the throne after the deaths of her family.
+They planned to use gunpowder beneath the Houses of Parliament during the State Opening to kill James, his wife and two sons, Prince Henry, the Prince of Wales, and Prince Charles, the Duke of York.
+The senior Bishops of the realm would be there as members of the House of Lords, as would senior judicial figures, and James’ ministers: the explosion would wipe out the ruling elite of the country.
+At the same time, some of the other conspirators would rally Catholics in the Midlands, to revolt and form a Catholic government, having kidnapped the young Princess Elizabeth, heir to the throne after the deaths of her family.